Table of Contents

 Any sign of internal bleeding requires immediate attention, regardless of the hour.

 Remember: The ER exists for a reason.
-Don’t hesitate to go if you or someone you care about is facing a potential emergency — it could make all the difference.
+Don’t hesitate to visit the ER if you or someone you love is facing a potential emergency.

 Frequently Asked Questions (FAQs)